Attribute Based Interpretable Evaluation Metrics for Generative Models: Experiments

 Leveraging the superior sensitivity and discernment of our proposed metrics, we evaluate the performance of GANs and Diffusion Models (DMs) in Table \ref{tab:gan_diff_blip}.
 Generally, the tendency of SaD and PaD align with other existing metrics.
 However three notable points emerge; 1) ProjectedGAN \citep{sauer2021projected} lags in performance, 2) As sampling timesteps in DM increase, FIDs improve, while SaD and PaD decline.
 3) GANs and Diffusion models vary in their strengths and weaknesses concerning specific attributes.

-1) ProjectedGAN~\cite{sauer2021projected}, which was criticized \citep{kynkaanniemi2022role} for not focusing on fidelity, only focusing on getting a good FID score by training to match the training set's embedding statistics.
-While it displays decent results in traditional metrics, it underperforms notably in SaD and particularly PaD when evaluated by our measures.
-It indicates that even if the model mimics the training set's embedding stats directly, it is hard to catch the correlation of attributes on the training set. \fref{fig:1d_2d_difference}b provides instances where ProjectedGAN falls short.
+1) ProjectedGAN~\citep{sauer2021projected} prioritizes matching the training set’s embedding statistics for improving FID rather than improving actual fidelity~\citep{kynkaanniemi2022role}.
+While it performs well in existing metrics, it notably underperforms in SaD and particularly in PaD.
+This implies that directly mimicking the training set’s embedding stats does not necessarily imply correct attribute correlations. \fref{fig:pjgan} provides failure cases generated by ProjectedGAN.

-2) Diffusion models typically yield better quality with increased sampling timesteps.
-Yet, SaD and PaD scores for LDM(200 steps) surpass those of LDM(50 steps).
-As illustrated in \fref{fig:5}, higher sampling timesteps in LDM model produce more high-frequency elements, like \texttt{necklaces} and \texttt{earrings}.
+2) Diffusion models typically yield better quality with higher number of sampling timesteps.
+Yet, SaD and PaD scores for LDM with 200 steps surpass those of LDM with 50 steps.
+As illustrated in \fref{fig:5}, higher sampling timesteps in the LDM model produce more high-frequency elements such as \texttt{necklaces} and \texttt{earrings}.
 This could explain the dominance of attributes such as \texttt{young, makeup, woman, wavy hair} naturally.
 We suppose that dense sampling trajectory generates more high-frequency objects.
-The scores and mean differences of each attribute are depicted in \fref{fig:5}a and \fref{fig:5}b respectively, where
+The scores and mean differences of each attribute are depicted in \fref{fig:5}a and \fref{fig:5}b respectively.

-\textit{N} is the number of training images and generated images respectively, and $a$ denotes a specific attribute.
-Intuitively, a high mean difference suggests the mean of $\mathcal{Y}$ differs significantly from $\mathcal{X}$ for attribute $a$.
-A positive value indicates $\mathcal{Y}$ has more images with $a$ than $\mathcal{X}$, and vice versa for a negative value.
-While this doesn't conclusively reveal the exact trend due to $a$'s complex distribution, it provides an intuitive benchmark.